-It just gives you protection from being deported and it allows you to get a work permit.
-There’s other benefits, of course, but to keep it simple.
-So the two main advantages, having DACA when you are going to become a resident is the advance parole and depending upon what age you got it.
-So once you turn 18, that’s one and lawful presence starts accruing.
+The DACA program gives you protection from being deported and it allows you to get a work permit.
+There are other benefits, of course, but to keep it simple.
+The two main advantages of having DACA when you are going to become a lawful permanent resident is the advance parole and the age you became a DACA recipient.
+Once you turn 18, that’s when the lawful presence starts accruing.
 If you’ve got DACA before 18 and you have renewed continuously, then you shouldn’t have any unlawful presence.

 DACA and Advance Parole

-You know, generally every case is different.
-So those are the two main advantages, advance parole.
-And in that, when you have the DACA, so long as you have the unlawful presence does not begin accruing and does not run.
-If you’re learning something from this video, please let me know by hitting that like button.
-So with the advance parole, you know, thankfully now with this new administration, people are able to exit the US and come back in, assuming that there is no other ground of inadmissibility, no other ground that negatively affects them.
+When you have DACA, you are not obtaining unlawful presence.
+Thankfully now with this new administration, people are able to exit the US and come back in with advance parole, assuming that there is no other ground of inadmissibility, no other ground that negatively affects them.